infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 We're using `AsyncStorage` here for simplicity, but if you need more security, Supabase provides an example of encrypting the session token using `expo-secure-storage` in their [React Native Auth example](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native?auth-store=secure-store#initialize-a-react-native-app)
 :::

-### Authenticate with Supabase

-PowerSync needs a valid session token to connect to the Supabase, so we'll need a hook and context to manage our authentication state.
+### Create `useAuth` Hook and `AuthContext`

-This is a basic example that uses a context to manage the authentication state and a hook to access that state in your components.
+Next we'll create a hook and context to manage the authentication state and make it accessible to our components.

-Add the following code to `app/services/database/use-auth.tsx`:
+Create `app/services/database/use-auth.tsx` and add the following code:

 ```tsx
 // app/services/database/use-auth.tsx